vitalash1/janus/README.md

 A library I made to aid me in making games for the TI-84+CE with the CE C Toolchain (https://github.com/CE-Programming/toolchain)

 Current Features:
-► A simple implementation of key debouncing (just pressed, just released, and just pressed or released)
+- Simple key debouncing
-► A way to get the delta time since the last frame
+- Quick way to get frame delta time
-► A few functions to allow for 2D eased animations
+- A system for positional easing with the following eases: LINEAR, QUAD_IN, QUAD_OUT, and QUAD_IN_OUT
+- A system for drawing animated sprites with variable frame lengths
+- A system for updating and drawing a "QuickUI" for rapid prototyping.
+- A method for quick and easy screen-shakes.